Vrolijk/OSDD/README.md

 # Simple datadiode examples

-## Send single large file and multiple files datadiode test using UDPcast:
+## Send large file or multiple files datadiode using UDPcast:

-In this example we will show how to send one or multiple files trough a datadiode using UDPCAST using Linux.
+In this example we will show how to send one or multiple files trough a datadiode using UDPCAST on Linux.
 UDPcast is also available for Windows.
 For more information about UDPcast see http://www.udpcast.linux.lu/

 For this example we used 2 proxies with a gigabit datadiode in the middle.